 We use fashion as a way to transmit who we are to other people, and we express our personality in the little details; for instance, the punk does it with the heavy use of eyeliner and the colourful hair.
 Religion, on the other hand, plays a big part in shaping us as individuals, in determining who we are.
 And there are small details that people use, like the David star for some jews, or the hijab for some muslin.

 But Nowadays, it changed designers are even creating for Muslim women giving them modest fashion.
-Now they have more options of what to wear and they can be in the fashion.
+Now they have more options of what to wear, and they can be in the fashion.
 Long gone are the days when they would hide their fashion tastes under the burka – remember that “Sex and the City 2” sequence?

-Even though there are still disrespectful uses of religious symbols and motifs in the industry of fashion.
+Even though, there are still disrespectful uses of religious symbols and motifs in the industry of fashion.
 The Hamsa hand representing the five pillars of Islam or the Bindis symbolising the third eye chakra in Hinduism are only two elements wrongfully appropriated in fashion.
-If fashion wants to include these elements in its narrative, then the industry needs to understand what they mean and what they represent.
+If fashion wants to include these features in its narrative, then the industry needs to understand what they mean and what they represent.

-For many years fashion was about breaking rules, breaking barriers.
+For many years fashion was about breaking the rules, breaking barriers.
 But now it’s all different.
 It’s more about accepting the differences and seeing the beauty of them.
 Fashion used to be oppressed by the church and only from the 60s until the 00s it made its first attempt to break free from under its strictness.

 — Simba 2.0 🅴 (@TheBlueIvyPark) November 8, 2017

 We only hope that the 2018 MET gala, a place when fashion will collide with the Catholic imagination, will see a beautiful reconciliation between the two and will introduce us to some fresh concepts beneficial for both sides.

 Words: Omar Balde | Subediting: Madalina Corjuc